urah001/farmproduct/idea.md

 bus - tp
 famer - feed
-food - feed
+food recommendation - feed
 clinic - emergency

 # how it works
-the `layout.tsx` is used to render the site layout, where the  `header` and `footer` comp are global in every rendered page. to avoid error leave the `CartProvider`
+the `layout.tsx` is used to render the site layout, where the  `header` and `footer` comp are global in every rendered page. to avoid error leave the `CartProvider` the `usecart` needs it

-starting page is the `page.ts` the unchangeable is a branch i will use for other project that concerns ecommercing

-the component `HeroSection` : for the image and side writing
+starting page is the `page.ts`: the unchangeable is a branch i will use for other project that concerns ecommercing . the component `HeroSection` : for the image and side writing